CMSgov/dpc-static-site/src/_pages/api-documentation/attribution/attestation.md

 ## Remove patients from a group

 Use a custom $remove operation on the /Group endpoint to remove a patient from a group.
-The patient"s inactive parameter will then be set to true.
+The patient’s inactive parameter will then be set to true.

 ### Example remove patient request